Saturday, May 4, 2019, 11 a.m.

-It is important that graduates arrive at the McMaster Center by 10:30 a.m. to robe and assemble.
+It is important that graduates arrive at the McMaster Center (small gym in Weaner) by 10:30 a.m. to robe and assemble.
 Light refreshments will be served after the ceremony in a tent outside of the Weaner Center.

-The commencement marching order is prepared a few weeks to a week prior to commencement and indicates the student's position in the marching order.
-Students will be notified via email by the office of academic affairs of all the details.
-It is very important that we have accurate information as to whether students will be attending commencement.
-Please contact Mariah Orzolek at email@example.com or 419-783-2358 if you received your marching order and won’t be able to attend or didn’t receive your marching order and you plan on attending.
+The Commencement marching order is prepared a few weeks prior to Commencement and indicates the student's position in the marching order.
+Students will be notified via email from the Registrar's Office of all details.
+It is very important that we have accurate information as to whether students will be attending Commencement.
+Please contact the Registrar's Office if your plans to attend have changed and/or if you have not received your marching orders.

 PROCEDURE TO GRADUATE

 All students must apply for graduation by completing the necessary paperwork and submitting

 it to the Registrar's Office.
 Applicants must be approved by the faculty and the Board of Trustees, so it is critical

 that applications are submitted in a timely fashion.
 Students desiring to graduate

 in December at the end of the fall semester should apply by May 1.
 Students desiring

 to graduate in May at the end of the spring semester or in August at the end of the